zalando-incubator/kube-ingress-aws-controller/README.md

 - Automatic forwarding of requests to all Worker Nodes, even with auto scaling
 - Automatic cleanup of unnecessary managed resources

+## Upgrade

+### <v0.4.0 to >=v0.4.0

+In versions <v.04.0 we used AWS Tags that were set by CloudFormation automatically to find some AWS resources.
+This behavior we changed to the Kubernetes

+In order to update to v0.4.0, you have to add the following tags to your AWs Loadbalancer SecurityGroup before updating:
+- "kubernetes:application"="kube-ingress-aws-controller"
+- "kubernetes.io/cluster/<clusterid>"="owned"

 ## Development Status

 This controller is a work in progress, under active development.
 It aims to be out-of-the-box useful for anyone